RAF Khormaksar: History

 Established in 1917, RAF Khormaksar was enlarged in 1945.
 No. 8 Squadron RAF arrived in 1927, and stayed until 1945, operating the Fairey IIIF, Vickers Vincent, Hawker Demon, Martin Maryland, Fairey Swordfish, and the Lockheed Hudson.

 On 10 June 1940, Italy declared war on Britain and France, and Aden quickly became an important British base for the East African Campaign.
 Khormaksar launched its first combat sorties three days later, when 8 Squadron sent nine Bristol Blenheims to bomb an airfield at Assab in Italian Eritrea, across the Red Sea from Aden on 12 June.
 Five Vincents attacking the same airfield that night.
 On 5 August 1940, Italy invaded British Somaliland, and 8 Squadron's Blenheims flew missions against advancing Italian troop columns.
 The Italians heavily outnumbered the British and Commonwealth defences, and the port of Berbera, immediately south of Aden across the Gulf of Aden, was occupied by the Italians on 19 August.

 After December 1941, the station became a stopover and refueling point for the USAAF Air Transport Command.

 8 Squadron continued to be based at Khormaksar equipped with Blenheims.
 The squadron flew Vickers Wellington XIIIs were flown from December 1943 until May 1945.

+In September 1944, No.1566 Meteorological Flight was relocated to Khormaksar from Hiswa.
+The unit consisted of 4 Hurricane Mark IIBs and 10 support crew.
+Spitfires were later used.
+The flight operated until 1946.